Self-Supervised Learning for Biological Sample Localization in 3D Tomographic Images: Experiments

-We have selected 15 3D CT fish samples and randomly set 4 of them for the test set.
-All of the presented volumes were on average of a size of $6100 \times 2000 \times 2000$ pixels, differing a bit along the rotation axis due to the imaging procedure and sample size.

-We trained a neural network with a sorting loss as the target loss and used the embeddings clustering as an exploration technique.
-We set $\mathcal{P}_{\eta}(l) = \mathcal{N}(\frac{l}{2}, \frac{l}{5})$ to avoid sampling in the empty area of the volume (close to borders).
-The margin was set to $m = 0.1$.
-In the localisation task we selected a DBSCAN clustering method \citep{Ester1996} (with $\epsilon = 0.5$) for its ability to detect outliers.
-To make further predictions we train a linear classifier on the clusterisation results.

-Since loss achieved $5 \times 10^{-3}$ for both the train and the test set, we conclude that there was no overfitting on specific samples.
-Since the mean displacement reached $0.42$ on the test set and $0.26$ on the train set for the batch size of $bs = 12$, we conclude that the estimator have learned a meaningful ordering using structural information inside these samples.
-The linear classifier trained for prediction achieved $0.98$ AUROC and therefore is a trustworthy replacement.
+From the whole dataset, we selected 50 volumes and randomly split them in 3\axa{:}\axd{-}1 proportion to a train and a validation set.
+We trained a ResNet-18 model with the \emph{sorting loss}, with the margin set to $m = 0.2$.
+Since the mean displacement reached $0.42$ on the test set and $0.26$ on the train set for the batch size of $12$, we conclude that the estimator provides reasonably good ordering.
+To define the bounding box, we used the largest connected region of the 3\% super-pixels with the highest variance of the embedding.

-In Figure \ref{fish_sample} we present an example of a localisation task for a \textit{Medaka} fish sample.
-The quality of the estimated bounding box results was sufficient to drive an effective, lossless cropping procedure.
-It reduced the storage space on average for $78\%$ per volume, i.e. from $24$ Gb to $5$ Gb.
+In Figure \ref{fish_sample} we present examples of the localization done for a \textit{Medaka} fish sample.
+The quality of the estimated bounding box results was sufficient to drive the cropping procedure without losing meaningful information.
+It reduced the size of the volume by $74\%$ per volume on average, i.e. from $24$ Gb to $5$ Gb.